Baked Egg Casserole

 First thing you’ll need is some good, crusty bread.
-I used a few slices of no knead bread that I had on hand, but any rustic loaf will work.
+I’ve used a few slices of no knead bread in the past, but any rustic loaf will work.
 The bread is going to be partially covered in sauce and baked so if you use a flimsy white bread it’ll just fall apart.

 If you have large slices like I did, you’ll need to chop them in half to fit them around the edges of your casserole dish.
 Just do whatever works though depending on your dish and your bread.

 Then pour all your tomato sauce into the bottom of the dish.
 Crack six eggs on top and try to space them out evenly.
 Sprinkle the fresh thyme on top along with a drizzle of olive oil and a pinch of salt and pepper.
 You could again add some grated cheese here if you wanted, but I wanted to keep this version simple.